 What if later the dog doesn’t find a thing that is there in a lower concentration than the one I used for training, or masked by other scents?

 No problem—that is not the dog’s fault.
 I didn’t train it for it.
 The dog doesn’t know that it is committing a mistake by giving me a (wrong) ‘clear.’
 As far as the dog is concerned, the room is clear.
 For the dog, it is a ‘clear’: ∅Thing,scent => Dog comes back to me => “!±sound” + “!-treat”.
 The dog was not strolling around and is not cheating me.

 Comparing to humans:

 I reinforce the behavior of the child trying to solve a math problem.
 Yes, we must always reinforce (or inhibit) a behavior, not the individual.
 “Well done, but you got it wrong because…” The solution may be incorrect, but the method was correct.
 Then, it is all a question of training.
-The ‘wrong’ will be eliminated with more or better training.
+More or better training will eliminate the ‘wrong.’
 Maybe, it was caused by a too abrupt increase in the difficulty curve of the problem (which is the teacher’s problem).
 We are not reinforcing trying; we are reinforcing the correct use of a method (a desired process).

 Why reinforce the process?

 We must reinforce the process because of its emotional consequences.
 The dog and the child must accept the challenge, must want to be tried and to be able to give their best in solving a problem.

 Are we reinforcing the effort rather than the success?

 No, we are not.
 Reinforcing the effort rather than the result can and will lead to false positives.
 The animal indicates something that it is not there because it associates the reinforcer with the behavior, not the thing.
 Children give us three-four consecutive, quick and wrong answers if we reinforce the trying, not the process (thinking before answering).